mikecreighton/knowledge-generator/README.md

 ## Running the app locally

-1. Copy the `.env.example` file to `.env` and set the appropriate environment variables.
+1. Copy the `.env.template` file to `.env` and set the appropriate environment variables.

 2. Create a virtual environment and install dependencies: